Sonnlicht/rbx-user-checker/README.md

 # rbx-user-checker

-add users in input/usernames.txt \n put proxy in main.py (then run) \n all available names get sent to output/untaken.txt \n
+add users in input/usernames.txt put proxy in main.py (then run) all available names get sent to output/untaken.txt